 Notes:

-1. Acquisition of higher temporal frequency observations, for example every five or ten minutes, may be preferable depending on the user requirements and the applications supporting them.
+1.

 2. It is recognized that Members may have seasonal differences in the operation of weather radars.
 The above recommended reporting frequency applies during those periods when the radar is in operation.

 3. Requirements to make available metadata related to all observations, including weather radar observations, can be found in the Manual on the WMO Integrated Global Observing System, section 2.5.